Maryhasalittlesheep/Room-of-My-Dream-House/README.md

-## Empty Example for P5.js
+## Room of My Dream House
-#### by Scott Kildall
+#### by Mary Huang

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+This is a room tour of my dream house website page with arrays intructions made in p5.js

 ### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!
+Adobe XD for Interaction Map and P5.js for the sketch with coding